robaho/go-concurrency-test/readme.md

+**Update**

+Based on feedback from Bryan Mills, I've updated the implementation using channels, and re-tested.
+I do not believe it has made a significant difference.
+It does highlight that the 'Get' is worse than the 'Put' because 2 channels are involved.

 **Summary**

 The Go language has significant room for improvement in terms of concurrent data structure performance, with the current implementations being far